 The Australian Government is developing a new program that provides funding to help irrigators in the Murray–Darling Basin modernise their on-farm irrigation systems, in exchange for water savings to the environment.

 The Commonwealth On-Farm Further Irrigation Efficiency (COFFIE) program in its current form provides funding for irrigation infrastructure upgrades and other on-farm water efficiency activities.
 In return, irrigators transfer the water savings they are confident of achieving from the project to the Commonwealth.
 Additional water savings are retained by the irrigator.
 Projects funded through the COFFIE program allow water to be recovered to improve river health while maintaining or improving farm productivity.

 Participation in COFFIE is voluntary; it does not involve water purchasing or target particular communities.
 The program is designed to deliver economic, social and environmental benefits for Basin communities, achieving neutral or positive socio-economic outcomes.
 To ensure the program design will achieve these objectives, COFFIE and other proposed efficiency measures programs are currently the subject of a high-level independent analysis.
 Outcomes from the analysis, including any changes to COFFIE, are expected to be announced in early 2018.

-The first phase of COFFIE’s development involves delivery of one or more pilots to test the program design before launch of the full program, with up to $35 million available for projects.
+The first phase of COFFIE’s development involves delivery of one or more pilots to test the program design before launch of the full program.
 The first of these is a $15 million pilot in South Australia (SA), which commenced in September 2016 and will run for 3 years.

 The SA pilot is now underway